NetApp-Learning-Services/gateway/README.md

 This operator uses Red Hat's [Operator-SDK](https://sdk.operatorframework.io) to scaffold a controller that manages an Storage Virtual Machines (SVMs) resources in an NetApp ONTAP cluster.

 The current version of the operator is v1beta1.
+V1beta1 migrated Operator-SDK to 1.33.0 and updated go dependencies to avoid critical warnings.

-It currently creates and updates:
+The operator creates and updates:
 * an SVM,
 * an optional SVM management LIF,
 * an optional SVM administrator management credentials (vsadmin),